securevale/android-rasp/README.md

 allowing to take control over application execution, security threat detection, and real-time attack prevention.

-> ** DISCLAIMER **
+> [!NOTE]
-> While adopting this library will shield your app against a number of threats that could only be
+> While adopting this library will shield your app against a number of runtime security threats,
-> detected at runtime, you need to remember that no security measure can ever guarantee absolute
+> you need to remember that no security measure can ever guarantee absolute security.
-> security.
-Any motivated and skilled enough attacker will eventually bypass all security
+> Any motivated and skilled enough attacker will eventually bypass all security protections.
-> protections.
 > For this reason, **always keep your threat models up to date**.

 ## Getting started